yeahjack/chatgpt_zulip_bot/README.md

 # ChatGPT Zulip Bot

 The ChatGPT Zulip Bot is a bot that responds to users by using the ChatGPT language model.
-It can be used in any Zulip chat stream or private message.
+It can be used in any Zulip chat streams    or private messages.

 # Updates
 ## March 28, 2023